Call of Duty: Black Ops 6: Marketing

-As part of Black Ops 6s marketing campaign, several newspaper outlets, including USA Today, featured advertisements for the game.

 Activision and Microsoft released the first reveal trailer for Black Ops 6 during the 2024 Xbox Games Showcase event on June 9.
-Immediately following the event, a 25-minute long "Direct" presentation aired, which revealed details on the game's storyline, gameplay mechanics, and the Zombies mode; further details about the multiplayer and Zombies modes were revealed at the 2024 Call of Duty: Next showcase event on August 28.
+Immediately following the event, a 25-minute long "Direct" presentation aired, which revealed details on the game's storyline, gameplay mechanics, and the Zombies mode; further details about the multiplayer and Zombies modes were shared at the 2024 Call of Duty: Next showcase event on August 28.
 The prior month, Activision promoted the title via the release of two live-action teaser trailers, a series of video clips on a website titled "TheTruthLies.com", which featured footage of Mount Rushmore being vandalized by a group of people, and via the publishing of fictional news reports on several newspaper outlets, including USA Today and The New York Post.
 Teasers also began to appear in Call of Duty: Warzone, including a cinematic featuring Black Ops character Frank Woods.

 On August 1, Treyarch revealed a new version of "TheTruthLies.com"—named "The Truth Dies"—which featured teasers for the Zombies mode.
-On August 6, a cinematic trailer for the Zombies map "Terminus" was released, along with details on Black Ops 6s Zombies storyline and cast of characters; a gameplay trailer was published on August 8, along with a blog post outlining the mode's core gameplay systems.
+On August 6, a cinematic trailer for the Zombies map "Terminus" was released, along with details on Black Ops 6s Zombies storyline and characters; a gameplay trailer was published on August 8, along with a blog post outlining the mode's core gameplay systems.
 On August 20, Raven Software presented gameplay footage from the campaign at Gamescom 2024.

 Through the end of September, October and November, Activision released several live-action commercials featuring "The Replacer" (portrayed by Peter Stormare), a character who has been tasked with taking on the responsibilities of various individuals within their lives while they are spending their time playing Black Ops 6.
-Stormare previously portrayed the role in the marketing campaigns for Black Ops II, Call of Duty: Black Ops III (2015), and Call of Duty: Black Ops 4 (2018), but was absent from Call of Duty: Black Ops Cold Wars (2020) marketing; due to fan comments regarding the Replacer's absence from Black Ops Cold War, Activision chief marketing officer Tyler Bahl and his team decided to more widely feature the character for Black Ops 6s marketing.
+Stormare previously portrayed the role in the marketing campaigns for Black Ops II, Call of Duty: Black Ops III (2015), and Call of Duty: Black Ops 4 (2018), but was absent from Black Ops Cold Wars marketing; due to fan comments regarding the Replacer's absence from Black Ops Cold War, Activision chief marketing officer Tyler Bahl and his team opted to more widely feature the character for Black Ops 6s marketing.
 Throughout the commercials, the Replacer acts as a stand-in for a firefighter, a ride-share driver, the Pope, Arizona Cardinals quarterback Kyler Murray, and a contestant on Jeopardy.
 He is also featured as a playable character in Black Ops 6 and Warzone.